 What is "This is important information for you"?

 "This is important information for you!" is an email scam.
-Scammers behind it seek to extract money from unsuspecting people by threatening to spread screenshots that they have made using recipient's webcam.
-They claim that they will spread them if a particular amount of money will not be paid in a particular period of time.
-Emails of this type should be ignored, none of the claims in them are true.
+Scammers behind it seek to extort money from unsuspecting people by threatening to proliferate screenshots that have supposedly been made using recipients' webcams.
+They claim that they will proliferate these images unless a ransom is paid within a specific time frame.
+Ignore these emails, since the claims are false.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):